 Learn about the range of awards and research funding offered by the Society

 This scheme is now open.
-The deadline for submissions is 5pm GMT January 17th 2024.
+The deadline for submissions is 5pm GMT on 20th January 2025.

 Owen Aldis Awards The Owen F. Aldis Scholarship Fund was established to support graduate studies in human ethology, defined as the biological study of human behaviour.
 The goal of the Award is to nurture excellence in human ethology by supporting students who are undertaking empirical research in human behavior, drawing on the repertoire of methods developed in biology and the human behavioral sciences.
 Observational studies in natural environments are especially encouraged.
 Studies involving non-human species may be considered, if their relevance to human behavior is made clear.
 The award program is administered by the Board of Trustees of the International Society for Human Ethology (ISHE) in collaboration with the ISHE Board of Officers.
 Applications for the award are considered annually.